alexpetros/unplannedobsolescence.com/content/blog/what-dynamic-programming-languages-are-for.md

 1. The skills gained by writing DSLs are more more transferable

 The following example uses a JavaScript backend.
-A lot of enthusiasm for htmx is driven by communities like [Django](https://forum.djangoproject.com/t/adding-template-fragments-or-partials-for-the-dtl/21500) and [Spring Boot](https://github.com/wimdeblauwe/htmx-spring-boot) developers who are thrilled to no longer be bolting on a JavaScript frontend to their website;
+A lot of enthusiasm for [htmx](https://htmx.org/) (the software library I co-maintain) is driven by communities like [Django](https://forum.djangoproject.com/t/adding-template-fragments-or-partials-for-the-dtl/21500) and [Spring Boot](https://github.com/wimdeblauwe/htmx-spring-boot) developers, who are thrilled to no longer be bolting on a JavaScript frontend to their website;
 that's a core value proposition for [hypermedia-driven development](https://htmx.org/essays/hypermedia-driven-applications/).
 I happen to like JavaScript though, and sometimes write services in NodeJS, so, at least in theory, I could still use JSX if I wanted to.

-What I prefer, and what I encourage hypermedia-curious Node developers to do, is use a [template engine](https://htmx.org/essays/web-security-basics-with-htmx/#always-use-an-auto-escaping-template-engine).
+What I prefer, and what I encourage hypermedia-curious NodeJS developers to do, is use a [template engine](https://htmx.org/essays/web-security-basics-with-htmx/#always-use-an-auto-escaping-template-engine).
-Here's a bit of production code I wrote for an events company.
+This bit of production code I wrote for an events company uses [Nunjucks](https://mozilla.github.io/nunjucks/), template engine [I once (fondly!) called "abandonware" on stage](@/talks/building-the-hundred-year-web-service.md).
-It uses [Nunjucks](https://mozilla.github.io/nunjucks/), a [Jinja](https://jinja.palletsprojects.com/en/stable/)-like template engine I once (fondly!) [called "abandonware" on stage](@/talks/building-the-hundred-year-web-service.md).
+Other libraries that support [Jinja](https://jinja.palletsprojects.com/en/stable/)-like syntax are available in pretty much any programming language.
 ```html
 <h2>Upcoming Events</h2>
 <table>